 - Easy Cheesy Mexican Rice with Chicken: Easy Cheesy Mexican Rice with Chicken is just in time for Cinco de Mayo.
 It’s an amazing one-pot meal with an incredible blend of flavors and textures.
 It makes a lot, so be prepared for yummy leftovers!

 I hope you liked this recipe for Cheesy Ham Tetrazzini as much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!